Did you know that there are several different types of coffee grinders?

 Worried about heating up the beans as the burrs work, though?
 You’re going to find yourself leaning back toward ceramic burrs again; they’ll create less heat.
 That said, if you’re just trying to find the best coffee grinder for home use, you’ll be fine with stainless steel.
 Bonus: Coffee grinders with stainless steel burrs tend to cost less (unless you’re comparing a manual coffee grinder with ceramic burrs to an electric one with stainless steel burrs).

-There is one potential benefit to ceramic burrs, but it’s probably not noticeable enough to most people to justify the extra cost.
-The coffee may have more body and a slightly different mouthfeel than coffee ground with stainless steel blades.
+There is one potential benefit to ceramic burrs, but it’s probably not noticeable enough to most people to justify the extra cost compared to steel.
+The coffee may have more body and a slightly different mouthfeel than coffee grounds with steel blades.

 Based on what you know about friction and heat and how heat affects coffee beans as they’re being ground, high-speed grinders sound like the ones to avoid, right?
-In this case, the high-speed ones can be great; they’ll move the coffee through so quickly, there won’t be time for burning.
+In this case, the high-speed ones can be great; they’ll move the coffee through so quickly, there won’t be time for burning coffee grounds.

 Usually, when you see a high-speed coffee grinder it’s three things: expensive, direct drive, and of the flat burr variety.
 Even though it’s faster, it’s also typically quieter than your average grinder.